FOREX-Dollar off 1-mth low, kiwi cedes post-rate hike gain

 Asher noted, however, signs of U.S. economic slowdown -- evident most recently in housing and business confidence data released on Tuesday -- could force markets to dial down rate hike and inflation expectations.

 U.S. 10-year Treasury yields, which hit 3-1/2-year highs earlier in May, have since fallen some 40 basis points US10YT=RR.
-They slipped another 2 bps on Wednesday but two-year yields were steady on the day.
+Ten- and two-year yields were steady on the day.

-The dollar has fallen around 3% after hitting two-decade highs earlier this month =USD but bounced 0.4% off one-month lows reached earlier this week.
+The dollar had fallen around 3% after hitting two-decade highs earlier this month =USD but bounced 0.6% off one-month lows touched on Tuesday.

 "My feeling is there is a reasonable chance U.S. rates have peaked and the dollar has peaked along with it.
 I don't think it will drop sharply from here but the pricing of tighter policy is due a pause," Asher added.